 Can I easily change or cancel my train ticket?

-This depends on the conditions with regard to changes and cancellations of the train company you are traveling with.
+This depends on the conditions with regard to changes and cancellations of the train company you are travelling with.
 We advise you to buy tickets with the mid-flex rate.
 These tickets have smoother change conditions and offer you more flexibility.
 This way you can determine shortly before your travel date whether you still feel comfortable with the trip or prefer to postpone it free of charge.

 More information on flexible booking conditions